Mike96Angelo/Generate-JS/README.md

 Generate-JS
 ===========

-A easy to use prototypal inheritance modal and generator.
+A easy to use prototypal inheritance model and generator.

 #Generator